 A manufacturing defect arises when the product was created incorrectly.
 It was built with a flaw or mistake compared to what the design actually required.

-The fact that you were injured because of product defect is often enough to show that the manufacturer was liable.
+The fact that you were injured because of a product defect is often enough to show that the manufacturer was liable.
 There is no need to also show that the manufacturer did not create the product with enough care or was otherwise lacking in quality control.

 When you do not need to prove carelessness or negligence, you are allowed to use “strict liability.”
 This type of legal standard makes product defect cases easier to win in many cases.